mingi-sid/utopic/README.md

-# Contrastive Topic Model with Dirichlet Prior
+# Unified Neural Topic Model via Contrastive Learning and Term Weighting

-submitted to EMNLP2022
+submitted to EACL2023

 ## Acknowledgements
 Some parts of the implementation is based on the code from [contextualized-topic-models](https://github.com/MilaNLProc/contextualized-topic-models).